h8d13/Windows-Sub-System/README.md

 ```

-If the whole set)up works it's very cool!
+If the whole set-up works it's very cool!

 You a truly on shared system between the Windows and Linux:

 ```
 If you see this you're a G : (.venv) PS Microsoft.PowerShell.Core\FileSystem::\\10.0.2.4\qemu>
 ```